MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ## SHORT DESCRIPTION
 Describes variables that store state information for Windows PowerShell.
 These variables are created and maintained by Windows PowerShell.

 ## LONG DESCRIPTION
 Here is a list of the automatic variables in Windows PowerShell:

 ### $$
-Contains the last token in the last line received by the session.
+Contains the last token in the last line received by the current session.

 ### $?